-- 1. Provide full depth pavement reconstruction on all interchange ramp travel lanes as well as inside and outside shoulders.
-See Exhibit 4c. - 2.
+- 1. Provide Pavement Reconstruction for the mainline travel lanes of the Cross Island Parkway to the termination point selected.
+Scope Item will include all work necessary to provide a full reconstructed pavement surface, paved shoulder overlay to match mainline, shoulder work, and all incidental items to ensure the facility meets all criteria. - 2.
+Provide full depth pavement reconstruction on all interchange ramp travel lanes as well as inside and outside shoulders.
+See Exhibit 4c. - 3.
+Completely remove the tunnel under the existing toll facilities along Cross Island Parkway.
+Provide fill material and compaction in the areas of tunnel removal.
+Stage demolition and construction activities to maintain two lanes of traffic in each direction during removal and reconstruction of the tunnel.
+Reconstruct pavement structure to provide two lanes in each direction with a depressed median which transitions to a median barrier separated roadway section as it approaches the bridge over Broad Creek.
+See Exhibit 4b. - 4.
 Provide full depth outside paved shoulders along Cross Island Parkway Mainline travel lanes.
 Pavement design for the full depth shoulders shall match that of the mainline through lanes.
-See Exhibit 4c. - 3.
+See Exhibit 4c.
+The limits of full depth outside shoulders shall coincide with the limits of reconstruction specified in the Base Scope and with the termination point selected in Variable Scope Item 1. - 5.
 Mill and fill 2 inches of asphalt along each direction, full width, of Sol Blat Road between the ramps and the intersection with US278 Business.
 See Attachment B for paving limits.
 Work includes milling, pavement construction, pavement markings, traffic control, drainage modifications as needed and all items necessary to complete the work.
-See Exhibit 4c. - 4.
+See Exhibit 4c. - 6.
 Completely remove the tunnel under the existing toll facilities along Cross Island Parkway.
 Provide fill material and compaction in the areas of tunnel removal.
 Stage demolition and construction activities to maintain two lanes of traffic in each direction during removal and reconstruction of the tunnel.
 Reconstruct pavement structure to provide two lanes in each direction with a depressed median which transitions to a median barrier separated roadway section as it approaches the bridge over Broad Creek.
-See Exhibit 4b. - 5.
-For Variable Scope Items 5 11 see Exhibit 4b for requirements.
+See Exhibit 4b. - 7.
+For Variable Scope Items 5-11 see Exhibit 4b for requirements.